The Mark of Zorro chapter 35 The clash of blades again

 “I am not that sort, comandante!
 And I said for you to make not a sound!
 Put your hands behind your back, for I am going to bind your wrists!”

 Captain Ramón complied.
-Señor Zorro stepped forward swiftly, and bound the wrists with his own sash, which he tore from his waist.
+Señor stepped forward swiftly, and bound the wrists with his own sash, which he tore from his waist.
 Then he whirled Captain Ramón around so that he faced him.

 “Where is his excellency?” he asked.